Deep Vein Thrombosis

-- Reducing your chance of having another blood clot
+- Reduce your chance of having another blood clot

 Anticoagulants (AN-te-ko-AG-u-lants) are the most common medicines for treating DVT.
 They're also known as blood thinners.

 These medicines decrease your blood's ability to clot.
 They also stop existing blood clots from getting bigger.
 However, blood thinners can't break up blood clots that have already formed.
 (The body dissolves most blood clots with time.)

-Blood thinners can be taken as either a pill, an injection under the skin, or through a needle or tube inserted into a vein (called intravenous, or IV, injection).
+Blood thinners can be taken as a pill, an injection under the skin, or through a needle or tube inserted into a vein (called intravenous, or IV, injection).

 Warfarin and heparin are two blood thinners used to treat DVT.
 Warfarin is given in pill form.
 (Coumadin® is a common brand name for warfarin.)
 Heparin is given as an injection or through an IV tube.
 There are different types of heparin; your doctor will discuss the options with you.

 Your doctor may treat you with both heparin and warfarin at the same time.
 Heparin acts quickly.
 Warfarin takes 2 to 3 days before it starts to work.
 Once the warfarin starts to work, the heparin is stopped.

 Pregnant women are usually treated with just heparin, because warfarin is dangerous during pregnancy.

-Treatment for DVT using blood thinners usually lasts from 3 to 6 months.
-The following situations may change the length of treatment.
+Treatment for DVT using blood thinners usually lasts for 6 months.
+The following situations may change the length of treatment: